viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 ---

 {{< alert title="Caution" color="caution" >}}
-Before continuing, a word of caution: Whether you are using a real robotic arm or a virtual one, please keep in mind that all Motion tutorials are heavily geared towards action.
+Please keep in mind that all Motion tutorials are heavily geared towards action.
 You are tasking robots to move through space and around obstacles, so pay attention to your surroundings, double-check your code for correctness, and make sure anyone nearby is aware and alert before issuing commands to your robot.
 Stay safe!
 {{< /alert >}}

-Your first experiences with Viam's Motion service typically starts with a robotic arm.
+Your first experience with Viam's Motion Service typically starts with a robotic arm.
-Before going down the path of doing complex maneuvers with Viam's Motion service, we suggest getting familiar with the Arm component, its interfaces, and how these things work with real robotic hardware.
+Before going down the path of doing complex maneuvers with Viam's Motion Service, we suggest getting familiar with the [arm component](/components/arm/), its interfaces, and how these things work with real robotic hardware.
 This tutorial shows you how to interact with arms, helps you understand the ways in which arms describe their state, and assists you in issuing movement commands to a robotic arm.
 Code examples in this tutorial assume the use of a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6), but any supported arm model may be used.